miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Fixed infamous Skyeline random item swap bug by recompiling level.
 Added Blood Boil explosion sound and increased decal view distance.
 Removed Python 2.7.2 update and added Hammer sources and trailers.
-Corrected mirrored crates in Foxy Boxes, museum and Indiana ending.
+Corrected mirrored crate textures in Foxy Boxes and museum storage.
 Restored one Milligan line and created license item for it to fit.

 v9.7                                                     30.03.2017